juju/docs/src/en/clouds-oci.md

 Title: Using Oracle Cloud Infrastructure with Juju
-TODO:  Review required: 2.5 changes still to come
+TODO:  Review required: 2.5 changes still to come (baked-in, then test trial accounts)

 # Using Oracle Cloud Infrastructure with Juju

-Juju has built-in support (!!!!) for [Oracle Cloud Infrastructure][oracle-oci] (OCI), Oracle's public cloud.
-This means that there is no need to add the Oracle cloud to Juju.
+Juju has built-in support for [Oracle Cloud Infrastructure][oracle-oci] (OCI), Oracle's public cloud.
+This means that there is no need to add the OCI cloud to Juju.
 An exception to this is if you are using a trial account.
 Both types of accounts, paid and trial, are covered here.

 This page will cover the following steps: